ZadorLaboratory/mapseq-processing/README.md

 By default, commands in the pipeline will take their defaults from a single configuration file, included in the distribution ~/git/mapseq-processing/etc/mapseq.conf.
 Often, these can be overridden from the command line.
 You can also copy the default configuration file, edit it, and use it from each command with the -c <configfile> switch.

 For each command, there are typical arguments.
 Additional arguments may be supported.
 Run the -h switch to see the full usage help.

+Note that for version 2, all the commands automatically generate Parquet file output (in addition to the standard TSV format).
+For full-sized datasets on moderate-memory systems (less than 128G) TSV files become problematic, causing out of memory errors.
+In those cases, the parquet file should be used as the input for the next step, as it will load faster and use less memory.

+For most of the commands, specifying the output file (with subdirectory) should be sensible.
+The programs will make needed sub-directories.

 ### process_fastq_pairs.py

 ```
 ~/git/mapseq-processing/scripts/process_fastq_pairs.py
 	-v  				# give verbose output.
-	-o fastq.out/M211.all.fasta 	# write to FASTA file
+	-o fastq.out/M253.reads.tsv 	# write to TSV file
-	fastq/M211_HZ_S1_R*.fastq	# paired-end input FASTQs.
+	fastq/M253_CR_S1_R*.fastq	# paired-end input FASTQs.
 ```
 process_fastq_pairs.py pulls out sequences lines from both read files, trims, and combines them.
 Some QC filtering is done at this step, with removal of long stretches of homo-polymers and removal of any sequences with low-confidence base calls ('N' bases).
+Note that input files can be fastq or fastq.gz--the program will decompress on the fly if needed.

 For a standard ~400M read experiment, this takes about 45 minutes.
 (Or 15 minutes on a new Mac M3).